How do I get feedback on an application?

 Why are you the ideal candidate?

-You might say, "I'm the ideal candidate because I have the skills and experience to succeed in this role.
-I have demonstrated my ability to meet the demands of the role and to go above and beyond to achieve exceptional results."
+You might say: "I'm the ideal candidate because I have the skills and experience to succeed in this role.
+I have demonstrated my ability to meet the demands of the role and to go the extra mile to achieve exceptional results."
 But you'll need to add some complementary qualities that will make your profile attractive.
 Show that you are sociable and that you have achieved results in a friendly atmosphere.